“This webpage is not available”. Here is every webmaster’s nightmare. Just reading this sentence, I’m sure you feel a little panicky, right?

 The links of the paid plugins below will most often be affiliate links.
 That is to say that if you buy one of these plugins, WPMarmite will get a commission.
 Beyond rewarding the research work, it allows us to buy licenses for the plugins we are testing for you.
 But beware: this selection contains both free and paid plugins.
 We remain impartial.
-And we don't hesitate to criticize paid extensions that are bad.
-Even if we don't win anything in affiliation, that's the name of the game.
+And we don’t hesitate to criticize paid plugins that are bad.
+Even if we don’t win anything in affiliation, that’s the game.

 1. Coming Soon Page & Maintenance Mode by SeedProd

 The champion.
 The king.
 Number one.
 Call it whatever you want.
 Coming Soon Page & Maintenance Mode is THE WordPress “Coming Soon” plugin.